UshaLokanathan/SampleCypressTestAutomation/README.md

 <p>Visit the jobs domain (jobs.lever.co) from the Userlane Career page and after submit it checks the response (Return to mainpage button)</p>

  <h3>hCaptcha command - Custom Cypress method</h3>
-<p>This method will be useful when they have many captcha's in the website. </p>
+<p>This method will be useful when we have many captcha's in the website. </p>
 <pre><code>Cypress.Commands.add("clickhcaptcha", () => {
     cy.wait(5000);